bigladder/erin/docs/user-guide/user-guide.md

 type = "fixed"
 value = 30.0
 time_unit = "years"
+[dist.repair_in_72_hours]
+type = "fixed"
+value = 72.0
+time_unit = "hours"
 ```

 This specifies the types of distributions that will be used later in the tool.
-We have specified two fixed distributions: one that occurrs continuously and one that occurs every 30 years.
+We have specified three fixed distributions: one that occurrs continuously and one that occurs every 30 years.
+The third is one that occurs every 72 hours and is used as the repair for wind-based fragility failures.

 8. Specify the scenarios.